 It is possible to switch at anytime to using the Shows view logic.
-However, when first using the Shows view logic, and creating show folders with paths that differ from the Viz Artist scene data structure and there is more than one show per folder, these shows can only be accessed using the Shows view.
+However, after creating show folders with paths that differ from the Viz Artist scene data structure, and where there is more than one show per folder, these shows can only be accessed using the Shows view.